toebbel/StorageCloudSim/README.md

 Remember: Whenever you should amend one of the following models, you have to re-generate the XML files so they can be parsed: CDMICloudCharacteristics, pricingPolicy, objectStorageServerModel, objectStorageDiskModel, ioLimits.

 ## Creating UsageSequences
+A UsageSequence is a sequence of requests that might depend on each other (a download can only happen, when you uploaded that file before by the same Cloud user).
+Sequence generators produce such sequences and store them as XML, so one scenario can be replayed multiple times.
+Since you have your own idea of your sequences, you should amend the generator.
+There are two:
+[SimpleSequenceFileGenerator](https://github.com/toebbel/StorageCloudSim/blob/master/src/edu/kit/cloudSimStorage/tools/SimpleSequenceFileGenerator.java) and [SequenceFileGenerator](https://github.com/toebbel/StorageCloudSim/blob/master/src/edu/kit/cloudSimStorage/tools/SequenceFileGenerator.java).
+I recommend to have a look at the first one, because it covers all the basic steps you'll need to have some sequences to start with.
+Look at the XML output to try to understand their purpose.
+I also recommend to have a look in the [thesis](http://downloads.tobiassturm.de/projects/storagecloudsim/thesis.pdf), page 23.
+The simple generator takes two arguments: output folder and number of sequences to generate.
+Each sequence will produce a total of 25GB in traffic, where files inside each sequence vary from 1KB to 10GB.